edutap-eu/documentation/source/architecture/core/semantic-pass-api.md

-# Semantic Pass Models
+# Architecture of the Semantic Pass API

 ## Overview

-Here we provide semantic pass models primarily vendor-neutral.
+Here we provide semantic pass schemas and possible definitions, primarily vendor-neutral.
-There is no direct one-to-one mapping from semantic pass models to vendor-specific pass models, because of differences between different vendors with their proprietary pass models.
+There is no direct one-to-one mapping from semantic pass definitions to vendor-specific pass models, because of differences between different vendors with their proprietary pass models.

 [mapping between existing vendor pass models](https://notificare.com/blog/2023/02/17/how-to-create-digital-passes-for-all/)